 How a borrower communicates with their servicer — urgency, evasiveness, unusual question patterns, tone shifts — provides behavioral signals that transactional data alone cannot generate.

 Verdict: Qualitative but actionable.
 Train servicing staff to log behavioral anomalies with timestamps — pattern recognition across multiple borrowers surfaces systemic fraud schemes faster.
-For a full servicing-phase fraud framework, see our guide on mastering fraud prevention in private mortgage servicing.
+For a full view of AML indicators in private lending, see our private lender’s guide to AML and red flags.

 8. Digital Identity Consistency